What is an ad exchange?

 What is the benefit of using an ad exchange?

 Ad exchanges are regulated and public, which ensures transparency in the process of inventory exchange.
 They’re also a more efficient way of exchanging ad inventory.
 Publishers post the minimum price (floor price) they will accept for an impression.
 Meanwhile, advertisers set the highest price they’ll pay for that impression.
-This allows for automated exchange where the most ideal scenario for both parties is met.
+This allows for an automated, real-time bidding exchange where the most ideal scenario for both parties is met.

-Automated bidding allows advertisers to buy inventory across a range of channels simultaneously rather than manually negotiating one by one.
+Automated real-time bidding allows advertisers to buy inventory across a range of channels simultaneously rather than manually negotiating one by one.
 Essentially, ad exchanges optimize inventory exchange to maximize profit.
-Additional benefits of using an ad exchange can be summarized into the following two points:
+Additional benefits of using an ad exchange are:

-• Ad filtering and ad blocking: Ad publishers can better control the quality of their ads and reduce fraud by avoiding unsavory content with filters.
+• Ad filtering and ad blocking: Ad publishers can better control the quality of their ads and reduce fraud by avoiding unwanted or unintended content with filters.
 This includes blocking entire advertisers and/or ad networks, as well as publishers.

 Advertisers often do not have time to filter through available ad inventory themselves, so ad networks do this work for them.
 An ad network aggregates inventories from supply sources and matches them with demand sources looking for ad slots.